What we treat

 We mentioned just now that it works by acting like the hormone amylin, which makes you feel full (more on this below!).

-Clinical trials are still going on, which means that petrelintide isn’t approved yet and a clinician can’t prescribe it to you.
+Clinical trials are still going on, which means that petrelintide isn’t approved yet and a prescriber can’t prescribe it to you.
 But early results show that it can drive up to 8.6% weight loss after 16 weeks.

 What class of drug is petrelintide?